Drive to Cameron Corner via the Wild Dog Fence

 Driving Broken Hill to Cameron Corner

-Driving to Cameron Corner is high on the list for many outback travellers; not only as a destination but also part of a more extensive journey.
+Driving to Cameron Corner is high on the list for many outback travellers; not only as a destination but also as part of a more extensive journey.

 Fewer places in outback Australia are more iconic than Cameron Corner, and the region that radiates out from Cameron Corner is known as the Corner Country.
 Cameron Corner is the surveyed northwest, and southwest corners of New South Wales and Queensland, respectively, and the point those borders join the South Australian border.